dkmrn/foodie-fam/README.md

 <td>
  Foodie Fam is a web app built atop a MERN stack that aims to connect people to share a meal with.

- Have you ever wanted to try multiple dishes from a restaurant, but you're on a solo mission?
+ Have you ever wanted to try multiple dishes from a restaurant while on a solo mission?
  Use Foodie Fam to find others to share a meal family style!
 </td>
 </tr>